PublicNTP/stripe-processor-lambda/README.md

 ### Description

-`strip-processor-lambda` is a package that simplifies the process of setting up a system to receive payments/donations via Stripe.
+`stripe-processor-lambda` is a package that simplifies the process of setting up a system to receive payments/donations via Stripe.

 ### Motivation